How To Paint A Bench And Recover The Fabric Seat

 For the piano bench I gave up on doing the job by hand and pulled out my handy dandy battery powered Ryobi sander.

-Okay, all done with the painting and time to recover the piano bench seat.
-The seat smelled a bit musty so I cleaned it with a mix of bleach and water.
+I cleaned it with a mix of bleach and water.
 The red arrows you see on the fabric are pointing to the screw holes where the seat attaches to the bench.

 Sometimes the screw holes get covered up with the new fabric and I have to hunt for them.
 Also this way I can tell which is the front and back of the bench which will help with me when I am placing the fabric so the design is just right.

-You might have noticed the vinyl covered seat has a welt cording around the top sides and bottom edges.
+You might have noticed the vinyl-covered seat has a welt cording around the top sides and bottom edges.
 I planned to cover the seat as is and in order to cover the cord so there isn’t a big lump under the new fabric I found a roll of polyfill sheeting in my stash of stuff.

 I wrapped the poly sheeting tight around the seat and stapled it along the edges.
+Then I cut the fabric to size leaving 2 to 3 inches extra on each side for securing with staples to the seat.

 I have a complete tutorial on recovering a chair, cedar chest, or an anything seat here.
 Recovering a padded seat is ridiculously easy.